Kaciras/icodec/README.md

   - If pass a `ArrayBuffer` or `ArrayBufferView`, it will be treated as the WASM bytes.
 - `encode(buffer, width, height, options?)`: Encode the RGBA buffer.
 - `mimeType`: The MIME type string of the codec.
-- `extension`: File extension of the encoded image.
+- `extension`: File extension of the format.
 - `defaultOptions`: The default options for `encode` function.
 - `type Options`: Type definition of the encode options.